segvan/HearthAnalytics/README.md

-# HearthAnalytics
+# HearthAnalytics API
-HearthAnalytics is an application that helps me track my statistics while playing HearthStone game.
+HearthAnalytics API is a backend for the HearthAnalytics application.